Back to: C#.NET Tutorials For Beginners and Professionals

 Diamond Problem with Multiple Inheritance in C#

 We can get the diamond problem, or ambiguity error because of allowing multiple inheritances with the default implementation in the interface method.
 Actually, it is a big problem for languages like C++ that allow multiple inheritances using classes.
-In C#, the multiple inheritances using classes are not allowed but allowed with interfaces.
+In C#, multiple inheritances using classes are not allowed but are allowed with interfaces.
 For a better understanding, please have a look at the below image.

-using System; namespace Csharp8Features { interface A { void Method(); } interface B : A { void A.Method() { System.Console.WriteLine("I am From Interface B"); } } interface C : A { void A.Method() { System.Console.WriteLine("I am From Interface C"); } } class D : B, C { } class Program { static void Main(string[] args) { } } }
+using System; namespace DefaultInterfaceMethodsDemo { interface A { void Method(); } interface B : A { void A.Method() { System.Console.WriteLine("I am From Interface B"); } } interface C : A { void A.Method() { System.Console.WriteLine("I am From Interface C"); } } class D : B, C { } class Program { static void Main(string[] args) { } } }

-How to solve the Diamond Problem with Interfaces in C#?
+How to Solve the Diamond Problem with Interfaces in C#?

 The .NET development team has decided to solve the Diamond Problem by taking the most specific override at runtime.

 Diamonds with Classes: A class implementation of an interface member should always win over a default implementation in an interface, even if it is inherited from a base class.
-Default implementations are always a fallback only for when the class does not have any implementation of that member at all.
+Default implementations are always a fallback only when the class does not have any implementation of that member at all.

 Coming back to our example, the problem is that the most specific override cannot be inferred from the compiler.
 We solve this problem, by providing an implementation for the method “Method” in class D as shown in the below code, and now the compiler uses the class implementation to solve the diamond problem.

-using System; namespace Csharp8Features { interface A { void Method(); } interface B : A { void A.Method() { System.Console.WriteLine("I am From Interface B"); } } interface C : A { void A.Method() { System.Console.WriteLine("I am From Interface C"); } } class D : B, C { // Now the compiler uses the most specific override, which is defined in the class D. void A.Method() { System.Console.WriteLine("I am from class D"); } } class Program { static void Main(string[] args) { C c = new D(); c.Method(); Console.ReadKey(); } } }
+using System; namespace DefaultInterfaceMethodsDemo { interface A { void Method(); } interface B : A { void A.Method() { System.Console.WriteLine("I am From Interface B"); } } interface C : A { void A.Method() { System.Console.WriteLine("I am From Interface C"); } } class D : B, C { // Now the compiler uses the most specific override, which is defined in the class D. void A.Method() { System.Console.WriteLine("I am from class D"); } } class Program { static void Main(string[] args) { C c = new D(); c.Method(); Console.ReadKey(); } } }

-The logger interface is a good example to explain the Default Methods of Inheritance in C#.
-In the below example, within the ILogger interface, we have declared one abstract method with the name WriteCore.
-And rest of the all-other methods of the ILogger interface have default implementations.
-The ConsoleLogger and TraceLogger classes are implementing the ILogger interface and provide implementation to the WriteCore abstract method.
-If you look at the below code, you can see that the code is compact and will not get any kind of warnings or errors.
-Before C# 8, it was mandatory to implement all the methods of an interface in a class unless that class is declared as an abstract class, and this might make your code DRY.
+The logger interface is a good example to explain the Default Method implementation of Inheritance in C#.
+In the below example, within the ILogger interface, we have declared one abstract method with the name WriteMeesage and the rest of the all-other methods of the ILogger interface are provided with default implementations.
+The ConsoleLogger and TraceLogger classes are implementing the ILogger interface and provide implementation to the WriteMeesage abstract method.

 Output: